Mary Anderson (gynaecologist)

 Mary Margaret Anderson CBE FRCOG (12 February 1932– 17 February 2006) was a Scottish gynaecologist.

 Early life and education

 Mary Margaret Anderson was born on 12 February 1932, in Forres, Scotland.
 Her mother Lily, was a mathematics teacher and her father a pharmacist.
 She was educated at Forres Academy where she was the Dux.
-She studied medicine at the University of Edinburgh graduating in 1956.
-She moved to London to complete her medical education.
+She then studied medicine at the University of Edinburgh, graduating in 1956.

 Career

+Anderson moved to London to complete her medical education.
 After finishing her studies, she took the post of the first female obstetrics registrar appointed at St Mary's Hospital in London.

+In 1967, Anderson was as appointed a senior consultant and gynaecologist at the University Hospital Lewisham, where she worked until her retirement.

-She served as Vice-President of the Royal College of Obstetricians and Gynaecologists from 1989 to 1992 and as a member of the Committee of the Future of Maternity Services, chaired by Baroness Cumberlege.
+Anderson served as Vice-President of the Royal College of Obstetricians and Gynaecologists from 1989 to 1992, as a member of the Committee of the Future of Maternity Services, chaired by Baroness Cumberlege, and as a council member of the Medical Defence Union.

-Before retirement, she worked as a Senior Obstetrician and Gynaecologist at University Hospital Lewisham.
+Anderson was cited as an expert on women's health issues, such as post menopausal bleeding.
+She was appointed a Commander of the British Empire (CBE) in the Queens Birthday Honours of 1996.

 Death and legacy

 She died, aged 74, in Forres on 17 February 2006 from complications due to Parkinson's disease.
 She was interred in the family grave at Cluny Hill, Forres.

 The Anderson Maternity Unit at Lewisham Hospital is named in her honour.